PierreRochard/bitcoin-investment-theses/README.md

 Anti-thesis: Subscriptions provide a better revenue model for content publishers and social media tipping ignores why people actually engage with each other.
 Game creators and players currently have no serious issues with in-game purchases.
-If there are any complaints it's from players who feel nickel-and-dimed, which would only be worse with micropayments.
+If there are any complaints, it's from players who feel nickel-and-dimed, which would only be worse with micropayments.

 ### 3. Machine-to-machine payments
-Thesis: The Internet of Things (IoT) means that your refrigerator could communicate with several grocery business APIs to negotiate for the best value replenishment.
+Thesis: The Internet of Things (IoT) means your refrigerator could communicate with several grocery business APIs to negotiate for the best value replenishment.
 Soon the grocery business itself will automatically be negotiating with self-driving cars providing delivery services.
 This network of machine-to-machine payments will all be with Bitcoin's Lightning Network.

-Anti-thesis: Even if machines are negotiating with each other for goods and services, it's unclear why the businesses which own them would not invoice each other on a monthly basis instead of continuously streaming payments.
+Anti-thesis: It's unclear why the businesses, which own the machines, would not invoice each other on a monthly basis, instead of continuously streaming payments.
 Companies will continue to keep track of their payables and receivables, and netting them out for payment, in which case Bitcoin is not a necessity.
-Today Amazon Web Services charges by the second, can be controlled by an API, but payments are made monthly with fiat-denominated credit cards, wire transfers, or ACH.
+Today Amazon Web Services charges by the second and can be controlled by an API, but payments are made monthly with fiat-denominated credit cards, wire transfers, or ACH.

 ### 4. International remittances

-Thesis: Money transfers between countries are expensive and slow, Bitcoin can make them fast and cheap.
+Thesis: Money transfers between countries are expensive and slow; Bitcoin can make them fast and cheap.
 Anyone, anywhere in the world who has an internet connection can receive bitcoins.

 Anti-thesis: Senders want to send their local fiat currency and recipients want to receive their local fiat currency.
 Neither side has bitcoins.
-Using Bitcoin means adding an FX conversion on the sender's side and on the recipient's side, this inherently increases cost.
+Using Bitcoin means adding an FX conversion on the sender's side and on the recipient's side.
+This inherently increases cost.
 The cost of sending $200 anywhere in the world has declined from 10% in 2008 to 7% in 2017.
 Money transfers are expensive due to physical locations, marketing, licensing, and compliance.
 Bitcoin on its own does not solve any of those issues.
 The slow fiat payment rails are being